 When the semester is all said, done, debated, and graded, you’ll return home with a community of alumni that continually reconnect over the bond that Scholarship and Christianity in Oxford so passionately unites.
 Learn more about what alumni are up to on the SCIO website.

-The Oxford Semester Programme is an interdisciplinary program that gives no preference to students in any particular field of study.
+The SCIO Semester Programme is an interdisciplinary program that gives no preference to students in any particular field of study.
 However, a good academic record is necessary.

-The tutorial style in Oxford is very different from the North American system of education; many students find this a stimulating and challenging transition, requiring experience and maturity.
+The tutorial style of teaching is very different from the North American system of education; many students find this a stimulating and challenging transition, requiring experience and maturity.
 The tutorials, lectures, and seminars are equivalent to upper-division courses.
 Students are expected to do advanced-level work, and therefore need to have sufficient preparation for the concentration chosen.

-It is advised that students participate in their junior or senior year; however, if your academic (curricular or extracurricular) schedule won’t allow you to consider Oxford in your junior or senior year, you can apply for admission as a sophomore (second-semester encouraged).
-The tutors in Oxford will be no less demanding, but, in a tutorial (just one student and a tutor), it is always possible to tailor the teaching to the student.
+It is advised that students participate in their junior or senior year; however, if your academic (curricular or extracurricular) schedule won’t allow you to come to SCIO in your junior or senior year, you can apply for admission as a sophomore (second-semester encouraged).
+The programme coursework will be no less demanding, but, in a tutorial (just one student and a tutor), it is always possible to tailor the teaching to the student.

-SCIO and Wycliffe Hall aim to provide an inclusive environment which promotes equality, values diversity, and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected to assist them in reaching their full potential.
+SCIO aims to provide an inclusive environment which promotes equality, values diversity, and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected to assist them in reaching their full potential.

 How Do I Apply?